sbuilds/merc/README.md

 The loader is just a script to prime the system, this could be improved by watching a directory or scheduling processing.

-The data from the extraction can be downloaded in json-line format from [onedrive](https://1drv.ms/u/s!As2eL12UjNUQiVjq5zgB2-Z4Z10f?e=9D6MR3)

 Following are the steps to setup the processing.

 ## docker image